Updated October 29, 2019

 Medicaid Enrollment in Georgia

 Georgia is one of 19 states that has chosen not to expand Medicaid under the terms of the Affordable Care Act.
 However, the state has a high poverty rate, and health insurance experts believe that a sizable percentage of currently uninsured residents would benefit from Medicaid expansion.
 In fact, a Kaiser Family Foundation report estimated that there are approximately 309,000 people in the Medicaid “coverage gap.”
-These people do not qualify for federal premium subsidies to help them afford exchange plans, but they also are not eligible to participate in Georgia’s current Medicaid program.
+These people do not qualify for federal premium subsidies to help them afford exchange plans, but they also are not eligible to be insured by Medicaid programs under Georgia’s current regulations.

-These people may greatly benefit from an affordable, comprehensive health care benefits choice such as Pivot Health short term medical insurance.
+Because they can’t get Medicare and can’t afford Obamacare plans, these people may greatly benefit from an affordable, comprehensive health care benefits choice such as Pivot Health short term medical insurance.”

 Your Health Care Coverage Choices